c1phr/mean_tutorial/slides/dbschema1.md

 mongoose.connect('mongodb://localhost/todo');
 </code></pre>

-The first line will Mongoose package (similar to `using` in .NET), and the second line instructs Mongoose to connect to the "todo" database in our local MongoDB instance.
+The first line will reference the Mongoose package (similar to `using` in .NET), and the second line instructs Mongoose to connect to the "todo" database in our local MongoDB instance.